Bobby Baldock: Career

 Baldock was a Captain and Adjutant General Staff in the New Mexico National Guard from 1960 to 1970.
 He also operated a private legal practice in Roswell, New Mexico from 1960 to 1983.
 He was an adjunct professor at Eastern New Mexico University–Roswell from 1962 to 1981.

 Federal judicial service

 Baldock was nominated by President Ronald Reagan on May 2, 1983, to a seat on the United States District Court for the District of New Mexico vacated by Judge Edwin L. Mechem.
 He was confirmed by the United States Senate on June 6, 1983, and received his commission on June 7, 1983.
-Baldock's service was terminated on January 24, 1986, due to elevation to the Tenth Circuit.
+Baldock's service was terminated on January 24, 1986, due to elevation to the court of appeals.

 Baldock was nominated by President Reagan on October 7, 1985, to a seat on the United States Court of Appeals for the Tenth Circuit vacated by Judge Oliver Seth.
 He was confirmed by the Senate on December 16, 1985, and received his commission on December 17, 1985.
 He assumed senior status on January 26, 2001.